-- (a) WIS agrees that, pursuant to WAC 392-800-855, it will annually evaluate the impact of this Compact on the academic success of American Indian and Alaska Native students enrolled in the School. - (b) WIS agrees to collect and report to the Superintendent academic growth data and by August 1 of each year during which this Compact is in effect. - 4.
+- (a) The Yakama Nation agrees that, pursuant to WAC 392-800-855, it will annually evaluate the impact of this Compact on the academic success of American Indian and Alaska Native students enrolled in the School. - (b) The Yakama Nation agrees to collect and report to the Superintendent academic growth data and high school high school graduation data by August 1 of each year during which this Compact is in effect. - 4.
 Nonsectarian Status.
-WIS agrees that the School will not engage in any sectarian practices in its educational program, admissions policies, employment practices, and all other operations.
+The Yakama Nation agrees that the School will not engage in any sectarian practices in its educational program, admissions policies, employment practices, and all other operations.
 The School will not be to any extent under the control or direction of any religious denomination.
-The School may continue to conduct culturally appropriate activities for special events as has been done historically. - 5.
+Consistent with 42 U.S.C. § 1996, the United States Constitution, and Article IX Section 4 and Article I Section 11 of the Washington State Constitution, and applicable tribal, federal, and state law, the School shall not inhibit Indian staff and students from expressing or exercising their traditional religious or spiritual practices.
+Further, the parties acknowledge that nothing in this Section shall prohibit the School from conducting, hosting, or participating in Yakama cultural activities or events. - 5.
 Non-discrimination.
-WIS agrees that the School will comply with all federal and state non-discrimination laws, regulations and policies which are otherwise applicable to Washington public schools, including chapters 28A.640 and 28A.642 RCW.
+The Yakama Nation agrees that the School will comply with all federal and state non-discrimination laws, regulations and policies which are otherwise applicable to Washington public schools, including, but not limited to, chapters 28A.640 and 28A.642 RCW.
 Accordingly, no person shall, on the ground of sex, race, creed, religion, color, national origin, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental or physical disability, or the use of a trained dog guide or service animal by a person with a disability, be unlawfully excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any activity performed by the School or its agents.
 Provided, nothing herein is intended to limit any exemption under federal or state law pertaining to employment practices under which a preferential treatment is given to any individual because he or she is an Indian living on or near a reservation.
-Provided further, nothing herein is intended to limit any exemption under federal or state law pertaining to student enrollment practices under which a preferential treatment is given to any individual because he or she is a Tribal member or sibling of an already enrolled student.
+Provided further, nothing herein is intended to limit any exemption under federal or state law pertaining to student enrollment practices under which a preferential treatment is given to any individual because he or she is a tribal member or sibling of an already enrolled student.